lortas/letsencrypt-api-client/README.md

 ## example usage

-First you need an identity also names account key:
+First you need an identity also named account key.
+This a RSA key which can be generated with the following command
 <pre><code>openssl genrsa -out account.key 4096</code></pre>

 Then you need an key for your Domain you want a certificate for